The Old Fashioned Way (film): Plot

 In 1897, a blustery actor-manager, "The Great McGonigle" (W. C. Fields), and his traveling theater troupe is perpetually underfunded and always just a step ahead of the law and creditors.
 McGonigle's daughter Betty (Judith Allen) is loyal to her father, and she tries to discourage a suitor named Wally Livingston (Joe Morrison), telling him he should follow his own father's wishes and go to college instead of trying to become an actor.
-Along with the rest of the troupe is McGonigle's rather dim-witted assistant Marmaduke (Tammany Young).
+Along with the rest of the troupe is McGonigle's slow-witted assistant Marmaduke (Tammany Young).

-Wally's wealthy father (Oscar Apfel) arrives in the town where the troupe is scheduled to perform a Victorian melodrama, William H. Smith's popular temperance play, The Drunkard.
+Wally's wealthy father (Oscar Apfel) arrives in the town where the troupe is scheduled to perform the stirring melodrama The Drunkard.
 One of the players has resigned, and Wally wins the part, affording him a chance to act and also to perform a couple of songs in his strong tenor voice.
 His father is impressed by his son's talent, and his skepticism about Betty is eased when he learns that she has been trying to get Wally to return to college.

-McGonigle has an eye on Cleopatra Pepperday (Jan Duggan), a wealthy and untalented widow, and her infant son (Baby LeRoy), and exploits her to stave off the local sheriff, who is Pepperday's boyfriend.
-To secure her support, McGonigle promises her a cameo role in The Drunkard, with one line: "Here comes the prince."
-The play has no reference to any prince of course, and act after act comes and goes with her rehearsing her line in fond hope, but her cue never comes.
-At the end of the play, distraught and crying, she goes off to get the sheriff.
+McGonigle renews his acquaintance with Cleopatra Pepperday (Jan Duggan), a wealthy and untalented widow who has an infant son (Baby LeRoy), and exploits her to stave off the local sheriff, who is Pepperday's boyfriend.
+To secure her financial support, McGonigle promises her a cameo role in The Drunkard, with one line of dialogue: "Here comes the prince."
+The play has no reference to any prince, of course, and act after act comes and goes with her rehearsing her line in fond hope, but her cue never comes.
+At the end of the play, distraught and crying, she runs into the arms of the sheriff.
 After the play concludes, McGonigle comes onstage and performs a juggling act.

-McGonigle then learns that the troupe's sponsor is canceling the tour, due to poor advance reports.
-McGonigle tells Betty and Wally that he has decided to close the show and to seek his fortune in New York City.
+McGonigle learns that the troupe's booking agency is canceling the tour, due to poor advance reports.
+McGonigle, facing the inevitable parting from Betty but hiding his hurt feelings, tells her that he has decided to close the show and seek his fortune in New York City.
 The bride and groom and his father ride the train back to the Livingston home, and Betty gets a telegram from her father stating that things are going well in the big city.
-In reality, McGonigle has become a snake-oil salesman.
+In reality, McGonigle has become a street-corner snake-oil salesman.